Yousif Capital Management LLC Has $6.18 Million Holdings in Newmont Co. (NYSE:NEM)

 Yousif Capital Management LLC lessened its stake in Newmont Co.
-(NYSE:NEM – Free Report) by 3.9% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 125,978 shares of the basic materials company’s stock after selling 5,155 shares during the quarter.
-Yousif Capital Management LLC’s holdings in Newmont were worth $6,175,000 as of its most recent filing with the Securities and Exchange Commission.
+(NYSE:NEM – Free Report) by 3.9% in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 125,978 shares of the basic materials company’s stock after selling 5,155 shares during the quarter.
+Yousif Capital Management LLC’s holdings in Newmont were worth $6,175,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Compass Wealth Management LLC acquired a new stake in shares of Newmont during the 4th quarter worth approximately $25,000.
-Householder Group Estate & Retirement Specialist LLC acquired a new stake in shares of Newmont during the 1st quarter worth approximately $26,000.
-Delta Asset Management LLC TN acquired a new stake in shares of Newmont during the 4th quarter worth approximately $30,000.
-Caldwell Sutter Capital Inc. acquired a new stake in shares of Newmont during the 1st quarter worth approximately $30,000.
-Finally, Romano Brothers AND Company acquired a new stake in shares of Newmont during the 4th quarter worth approximately $34,000.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Compass Wealth Management LLC acquired a new position in shares of Newmont in the fourth quarter valued at approximately $25,000.
+Householder Group Estate & Retirement Specialist LLC acquired a new position in shares of Newmont in the first quarter valued at approximately $26,000.
+Delta Asset Management LLC TN acquired a new position in shares of Newmont in the fourth quarter valued at approximately $30,000.
+Caldwell Sutter Capital Inc. acquired a new position in shares of Newmont in the first quarter valued at approximately $30,000.
+Finally, Romano Brothers AND Company acquired a new position in Newmont during the fourth quarter worth $34,000.
 Institutional investors and hedge funds own 77.82% of the company’s stock.

 Newmont Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 21st.
-Investors of record on Thursday, September 7th will be issued a dividend of $0.40 per share.
-This represents a $1.60 annualized dividend and a yield of 3.70%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, September 21st.
+Stockholders of record on Thursday, September 7th will be paid a $0.40 dividend.
 The ex-dividend date is Wednesday, September 6th.
-Newmont’s payout ratio is -166.66%.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 3.70%.
+Newmont’s payout ratio is currently -166.66%.

 Newmont Corporation engages in the production and exploration of gold.
 It also explores for copper, silver, zinc, and lead.
 The company has operations and/or assets in the United States, Canada, Mexico, Dominican Republic, Peru, Suriname, Argentina, Chile, Australia, and Ghana.
 As of December 31, 2022, it had proven and probable gold reserves of 96.1 million ounces and land position of 61,500 square kilometers.